schleuder/schleuder-website/docs/index.md

 x-fetch-key: 0x12345678DEADBEEF12345678DEADBEEF12345678
 : Fetch the key with the given fingerprint from a keyserver and import it into the list's keyring.
 (This works only if a keyserver has been configured by the provider.)

+This keyword must be send to the normal list-address: `listname@hostname`.

+x-attach-listkey:
+: Attachs the public key of the list.
+Probably most useful when in combination with x-resend.

 #### Other